sflowers34/Movies-ETL/README.md

 •	Extract and Transform the Kaggle data, which can be viewed in the ETL_clean_kaggle_data.IPYNB file.

 •	Create the Movie Database, which can be viewed in the ETL_create_database.IPYNB file.

+Note: the movies_metadata.csv file and ratings.csv files were too large to add to the repository